 Sell unwanted items.

 When was the last time you decluttered your home?
 Look through your closets, dresser and kitchen drawers, pantry, garage, attic and basement.
 Chances are you have lot of items you could sell.
 You can host a garage sale to move a lot of your items quickly (though you won’t maximize your selling prices) or post items for sale locally through sites like Facebook Marketplace or OfferUp.
-I like using auction sites like eBay for designer clothing and name-brand merchandise because you have access to promote your items to a large audience and can earn more.
+I like using auction sites like eBay for designer clothing and name-brand merchandise because you have access to promote items to a large audience.
+Therefore, you have a greater earning potential.

 Compare insurance and provider rates.

 If you scored a sweet deal on auto insurance or homeowner’s insurance when you first took out the policy, have you been monitoring the monthly or annual cost for changes in price or fees?
 Chances are your policy has become more expensive overtime as certain promotions expired.
 This same thing may have happened with your cable and internet package.
-But, instead of assuming the new price is what you HAVE to pay, spend some time comparing deals with competitors in your area.
+Instead of assuming the new price is what you have to pay, compare deals with competitors in your area first.
 Yes, switching may be pain but this can save you hundreds of dollars a year for each service provider or insurance plan you have.
-TheZebra.com is a great place to compare auto insurance prices while using a service like TrueBill can help you find savings opportunities in your cable and internet bill.
+TheZebra.com is a great place to compare auto insurance prices and TrueBill can help you find savings opportunities in your cable and internet bill.

 Save for the things that matter